quantumharsh/quantumharsh/README.md

 🚀 **Mechanical Engineering Student | Future Aerospace Innovator**
 🧩 Exploring **Quantum Physics, Mechanics & Space Systems**
 🎯 Aspiring **MIT Researcher** | Building my own **Space Agency** someday
+⚛️ Quantum Thinker
+🤖 Learning AI Automation Workflows (n8n)
+---
+I explore reality from two sides —
+the physics of how the universe behaves
+and the AI systems we build to automate it.
+---
+### ⚡ Current Focus
+- MIT OCW **8.04 – Quantum Physics I**
+- Building personal AI automations through **n8n**
+- Creating research + communication workflow systems
+- Exploring how information can move, transform & react like a quantum system

+---

+### 🧩 Core Interests
+- Quantum Mechanics (MIT 8.04 Path)
+- Mechanical & Aerospace Concepts
+- AI Automation + Web Integrations
+- System Design inspired by physics

+---

+### 🛰 Vision
+Not to follow the world —
+but to design systems that **bend the rules** of how humans interact with information.

+---

+> “The universe runs on fundamental equations.
+> My goal is to build systems that run just as deep.”

 ---

 ### 🌌 About Me
 - 🔭 Currently studying at **GEC Palanpur**